 District Threat Management Team (DTMT): Rule 6A-1.0019, F.A.C., and the Florida Model require each district superintendent, or lead administrator where there is no superintendent, to establish a District Threat Management Team, which is a multidisciplinary team that will receive referrals from the SBTMTs and assess serious situations.
-The DTMT must include the District Threat Management Coordinator, persons from school district administration and persons with expertise in counseling, instruction, and law enforcement.
-The district threat management coordinator must Chair the DTMT.
-The DTMT may assist the SBTMTs in providing on-going effective threat management, or after assessing the matter, the DTMT may refer the case back to the SBTMT for it to manage.
+The DTMT must include the District Threat Management Coordinators, persons from school district administration and persons with expertise in counseling, instruction, and law enforcement.
+The district threat management coordinator Primary DTMC must Chair the DTMT.
+The DTMT may assist the SBTMTs in providing on going effective threat management, or after assessing the matter, the DTMT may refer the case back to the SBTMT for it to manage.
+The DTMT may provide ongoing support and recommendations to the SBTMT as needed.
 The DTMT will also support the charter schools sponsored by or under contract with their school district.

 School-Based Threat Management Team (SBTMT): Section 1006.07(7), F.S., and Rule 6A-1.0019, F.A.C., require each school (as defined in rule) to have a School-Based Threat Management Team.
-The SBTMT is a multidisciplinary team at the school level and is comprised of at least four members with expertise in counseling; school instruction, law enforcement; and a school administrator.
+The SBTMT is a multidisciplinary team at the school level and is comprised of at least four members with expertise in counseling; school instruction; law enforcement; and a school administrator.
 The SBTMT must also include a member with personal knowledge of the student of concern that is being evaluated by the team.
 Additional members of the team may be assigned by the school principal, or equivalent, as long as these four required roles are filled.
 Required team members must meet the following:

 - Counseling: The counseling team member must be a school-based mental health services provider that is able to access student mental health records.
-This person must be a school psychologist certified under Rule 6A-4.0311, F.A.C., a school social worker certified under Rule 6A-4.035, F.A.C., a school counselor certified under Rule 6A-4.0181, F.A.C., or a mental health professional licensed under Chapter 490 or 491, F.S., who is employed or contracted by a district to provide mental health services in schools. - Instruction: The instruction team member must be a person who meets the definition of instructional personnel under Section 1012.01(2)(a)-(d), F.S., or someone who holds a current Florida Educator Certificate under Section 1012.56, F.S. - Administration: The administrator team member must be a person who meets the definition of administrative personnel under Section 1012.01(3), F.S.
-This should not be the school principal, or equivalent, unless they are the only administrator at the school, because the principal has administrative oversight of the SBTMT. - Law Enforcement: The law enforcement team member must be a sworn law enforcement officer, as defined by Section 943.10(1), F.S., including a School Resource Officer, school-safety officer, or other active law enforcement officer.
+This person must be a school psychologist certified under Rule 6A-4.0311, F.A.C., a school social worker certified under Rule 6A-4.035, F.A.C., a school counselor certified under Rule 6A-4.0181, F.A.C., or a mental health professional licensed under Chapter 490 or 491, F.S., who is employed or contracted by a district to provide mental health services in schools.
+This must not be the school principal, or equivalent. - Instruction: The instruction team member must be a person who meets the definition of instructional personnel under Section 1012.01(2)(a)-(d), F.S., or someone who holds a current Florida Educator Certificate under Section 1012.56, F.S.
+This must not be the school principal, or equivalent.

+- Administration: The administrator team member must be a person who meets the definition of administrative personnel under Section 1012.01(3), F.S.
+This should must not be the school principal, or equivalent, unless they are the only administrator at the school, because the principal has administrative oversight of the SBTMT. - Law Enforcement: The law enforcement team member must be a sworn law enforcement officer, as defined by Section 943.10(1), F.S., including a School Resource Officer, school-safety officer, or other active law enforcement officer.
 At a minimum, a law enforcement officer serving on a threat management team must have access to local Records Management System information, the Criminal Justice Information System, and the Florida Crime Information Center and National Crime Information Center databases.
 Officers serving on school-based threat management teams must also have clearance to review Criminal Justice Information and Criminal History Record Information.
+This must not be the school principal, or equivalent.